citp/privacy-policy-historical/p/ph/pho/photovisi.com.md

-> *The following text is extracted and transformed from the photovisi.com privacy policy that was archived on 2016-04-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160412034142id_/https%3A//www.photovisi.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the photovisi.com privacy policy that was archived on 2017-05-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170521114551id_/https%3A//www.photovisi.com/privacy) for the most accurate reproduction.*

-# Photovisi Photo Collage | Free Online Photo Collage Maker | Photovisi
+# Photovisi Photo Collage | Free Online Photo Collage Maker |

 Effective date: 1 August 2015